UCL-COMP0016-Team37/ProjectWebsite/_pages/0_requirements.md

 Mapping tool that shows position of projects around the world.

-Search and filter projects by criteria.
+Search and filter projects functionality.

-Filter all maps by thematic area.

-Filter all maps by funder.
+Filter maps by thematic area and funder.

 Visualize category of funding.

-Visualize where and who donations are from.
+Project information page.

 #### Should have:

-Use data from IATA.
+Use data from IATI which has a large data set.

-Distinguish and track data licensing so may be filtered and disclosed to the user.

 Point map of locations for projects being carried out.

 Display points grouped by nation and zoom in to see sub-national (like NGO aid map).

-Map distribution of thematic areas.
+Map distribution of thematic areas (e.g. Health, Education, Agriculture).

-Map displays funding.
+Map displays donation amount by location.

-Map top 100 donors / donor countries.

-Generate graphs based on search.

-Generate graphs for individual project.
+Generate graphs based on search results or for a single project.

+Map funding flow donations showing where the donation comes from to where it is spent.

 #### Could have:

-Substitute sample data (IATA) with real member data.

 Be open public tool rather than a private tool used only by the ANCSSC.

-Map funding flow donations.
+Distinguish and track data licensing so may be filtered and disclosed to the user.

 Login to view different licensed data.

+Map top 100 donors / donor countries.

+User can download data.

 #### Wish had:

+Substitute public data (IATI) with real member data.

 Map projects of members of ANCSSC.

-Update custom data
+Give the ability for users to update the data.